 It is somewhat common that a lease will contain a 'no pets' clause; however, any such provision within a lease agreement is void despite the agreement...Learn More

-Can a Landlord Take Pictures of An Apartment Occupied By a Tenant?
-The Tenant Holds the Right to Decide Whether a Landlord May Take Pictures of a Rental...Learn More
+Does a Landlord Have a Right to Take Pictures of An Apartment Occupied By a Tenant?
+The Tenant Holds the Right to Decide Whether a Landlord May Take...Learn More

 Whether a rented premise is legally classified as residential or commercial can have a significant affect upon the parties to a lease arrangement.Learn More